dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

 This section of the tutorial explains in detail how to use the custom QGIS toolbox to calculate value estimates for sub-indicator 15.4.2a in QGIS, using Colombia as a case study.

 Before we begin running the tools at this stage we want to set-up the projection for the analysis.
 We therefore want to set the project window to an equal area projection.
-For choosing an equal are projection for your country please see the **Defining analyses environments and land cover data selection** for guidance).
+For choosing an equal are projection for your country please see the **Defining projections to be used for the analysis** section for guidance).

  - Click on the project projection EPSG: 4326 in the bottom right hand corner of the QGIS project